cedowens/oktasprayer/README.md

 If performing this test for a large number of users, you may want to consider breaking the user list into smaller groups and running each group from a different source host.

+Note: if the script is having trouble parsing the password, surround it in single quotes (').